cadleta/AnkiBatcher/README.md

 # AnkiBatcher

 AnkiBatcher is a command-line utility that processes quiz text files and converts them into formats suitable for importing into [Anki](https://apps.ankiweb.net/), a popular flashcard application.
 It supports various question types such as multiple-choice, true/false, and cloze deletions.
+Mentioned in this video: [Automatically Creating Anki Cards From...](https://youtu.be/_TE0wwT5-6M)

 ## Features